MineRala/SwiftDataDemo/README.md

-A simple project with a list structure that implements CRUD operations using the swiftData local database with SwiftUI.
+A simple project with a list structure that implements CRUD operations using the SwiftData local database with SwiftUI.